Sage-Bionetworks-Workflows/eks-stack/README.md

 │   └── policies: Rego policies that can be attached to 0..* spacelift stacks ├── dev: Development/sandbox environment
-│   ├── spacelift: Terraform scripts to manage spacelift resources │   │   └── dpe-sandbox: Spacelift specific resources to manage the CI/CD pipeline │   └── stacks: The deployable cloud resources
+│   ├── spacelift: Terraform scripts to manage spacelift resources │   │   └── dpe-k8s/dpe-sandbox: Spacelift specific resources to manage the CI/CD pipeline
+│   └── stacks: The deployable cloud resources
-│       ├── dpe-sandbox-k8s: K8s + supporting AWS resources
+│       ├── dpe-auth0: Stack used to provision and setup auth0 IDP (Identity Provider) settings │       ├── dpe-sandbox-k8s: K8s + supporting AWS resources
 │       └── dpe-sandbox-k8s-deployments: Resources deployed inside of a K8s cluster
 └── modules: Templatized collections of terraform resources that are used in a stack